-You might be wondering: How do you serve greek turkey meatballs?
+You might be wondering: How do you serve these meatballs?
 There are SO many options!

 - In a pita

 - With Tzatziki

 - Over a salad with some Healthy Roasted Chickpeas as croutons and lots of Thrive Market Greek Dressing or our Greek Salad Dressing Recipe!

 - With rice, quinoa or your favorite grain

 - On top of Mediterranean Orzo Pasta Salad or the orzo portion of this Mediterranean Chicken Orzo

 - Along Garlic Roasted Brussels Sprouts or Sheet Pan Crispy Roasted Potatoes

 Storing: Store these meatballs in a ziploc bag or container in the refrigerator for up to 4 days.

 Freezing: You can freeze these greek meatballs after baking.
 I would not freeze them before baking.
 Place cooked meatballs in a container or ziploc bag (we also love these big stasher bags.
 When you’re ready to eat you can defrost them the night before by putting them in the refrigerator or popping them in the microwave.

 These meatballs will last up to 3 months in the freezer.